hohuqu/HackDiversityDataInterviewChallenge/README.md

 - **Exploratory Data Analysis**: Analyze user engagement and feature adoption.
 - **Feature Engineering**: Develop new features to enhance your analysis.
 - **Predictive Modeling**: Build a basic model to understand user behavior.
+- **Visualization Tools**: Utilize tools such as Tableau Public for advanced visualizations, where appropriate.
-- **Version Control**: Submit your work through GitHub, showcasing a clear commit history.
+- **Version Control**: Use GitHub to demonstrate a well-organized, meaningful commit history for each stage of your work.

 ## Preparation and Setup

 1. **Fork the Repository**: Clone the provided repository.
 If no starter repo is provided, create a new one and commit your work frequently.
-2. **Make Meaningful Commits**: Each major task (e.g., data cleaning, feature engineering, etc.) should have its own commit to track progress.
+2. **Make Meaningful Commits**: Ensure each significant task (e.g., data cleaning, feature engineering, etc.) has its own commit to track progress.
+Clear, descriptive commit messages will showcase your work methodology effectively.

 ## Instructions